arkan481/Terraform-DO-Sample/README.md

 `.github/workflows/build-push-deploy.yaml` contains a workflow which deploys to a `staging` environment on pushes to tags with prefix of `v\d+\.\d+\.\d+\-alpha.\d+`, ex: `v1.0.0-alpha.1` and to a `production` environment on pushes of tags of the form `v\d+\.\d+\.\d+`, ex: `v1.0.0`.
 It also push a Docker image to Docker Hub tagged with the push tag of GitHub tag.

 ## Where to go After This?
+- Use a domain with SSL cert as a part of the deployment.
+- Learn to develop a Telegram bot to automate change log notify system to a group chat.
-`Learn Ansible` for server management tools, because Terraform is used only for provisioning or in other words creating a server, after we've created a server we need to manage it (installing apps, running docker, upgrading, etc.) So wee need to use a configuration management tools such as Ansible.
+- `Learn Ansible` for server management tools, because Terraform is used only for provisioning or in other words creating a server, after we've created a server we need to manage it (installing apps, running docker, upgrading, etc.) So wee need to use a configuration management tools such as Ansible.

 ## Author